Krisi01/linear_regression_app/README.md

 At the bottom left fields user should input expected maximum values of x and y coordinates of expected input data, although this can easily change with the strip below the main window of the app.
 Beneath those 2 fields, user should write desired 2D data in the following form: (x-coordinate,y-coordinate).
 The output red linear curve is visible on main window, where user can also choose if he wants to see data coordinates on graph, or x and y-lines of coordinates of data.
 The procedure can be repeated an unlimited number of times, with a large number of points.

 ## Authors
 App is developed by 4 students of School od Electrical Engineering in Belgrade, as a part of seminar work The least squares method in the course Complexity of algorithms and selected optimization methods.
-It was also put at site of the course: [Linear regression](http://optimizacija.etf.rs/LR.html)
+It was also put at website of the course: [Linear regression](http://optimizacija.etf.rs/LR.html)

 ## Tech used
 - HTML